Sparse Training of Neural Networks based on Multilevel Mirror Descent: Method

-To make \eqref{eq:linbreg} feasible for the high-dimensional and non-convex problems arising in machine learning, \citet{bungert2022} in their LinBreg method replaced the gradient $\nabla\loss(\theta^{(k)})$ in \eqref{eq:linbregsubgrad} by an unbiased stochastic estimator and provided a convergence analysis.
+is the proximal operator.
+To make \eqref{eq:linbreg} feasible for the high-dimensional and non-convex problems arising in machine learning, \citet{bungert2022} in their LinBreg method replace the gradient $\nabla\loss(\theta^{(k)})$ in \eqref{eq:linbregsubgrad} with an unbiased stochastic estimator and provide convergence analysis.